tegonal/scripts/README.md

 Parameters:
--v               the version which shall be used -d|--directory   (optional) the working directory -- default: ./src -p|--pattern     (optional) pattern which is used to search & replace additional occurrences.
-The pattern is used in a regex of the form (pattern)=.* and is replaced with $1=$version
+-v               the version which shall be used -d|--directory   (optional) the working directory -- default: ./src -p|--pattern     (optional) pattern which is used in a perl command (separator /) to search & replace additional occurrences.
+It should define two match groups and the replace operation looks as follows: \$1=$version\$2

 --help     prints this help
 --version  prints the version of this script